Third Preference EB-3

 Hiring an Immigration Attorney to Assist in Your Adjustment of Status Matter

-EB-3 can seem overwhelming, given the complexities of the procedures, the exact legal status of a non–permanent United States resident and the documentation requirements.
+To many Rhode Island applicants, the EB-3 process can seem overwhelming, given the complexities of the procedures, the exact legal status of a non–permanent United States resident and the documentation requirements.
+However, our experienced EB-3 visa lawyers in Rhode Island are happy to help you.

 Unless a person seeking an adjustment of status is prepared to educate themselves on the detailed nature of becoming a permanent resident, their best option may be to hire a qualified immigration attorney, who can do all the necessary work to make sure that the process runs smoothly and that the legal requirements are met without undue delay or confusion.